lakash22/codeassessment/README.md

 CorsParams:     null
 ```

-### Setup NoSQL workbench for DynanoDB
+### Setup NoSQL workbench for DynamoDB

 Install NoSQL workbench from below link
 https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/workbench.html

-`*` After Installation is done, Open NoSQL Workbench
+`*` After Installation is done, Open NoSQL Workbench.

 `*` Create new data model - UserDataModel.
-Provide name and Description and Click on create
+Provide name and Description and Click on create.

-`*` Click on 'Data Modeler' and then click on '+' to add tables
+`*` Click on 'Data Modeler' and then click on '+' to add tables.

-`*` Enter the Table Name - User and Primary Key - Id and Other Attributes - firstName, lastName, email, password
+`*` Enter the Table Name - User and Primary Key - Id and Other Attributes - firstName, lastName, email, password.

-`*` Go to the 'Visualizer' and Click on 'Commit to Amazon DynamoDB'
+`*` Go to the 'Visualizer' and Click on 'Commit to Amazon DynamoDB'.

 `*` Select the 'default' under 'Use saved connection' and Click Commit.

 ### Running application locally

-Open the code assessment application in intellij IDE
+Open the code assessment application in IntelliJ IDE.
-Run maven clean install
+Run man clean install command.
-Now run the application locally - by default application will run on port 8080
+Now run the application locally - by default application will run on port 8080.
 Use the below end points in postman to register and login user.

 ## Rest API Details